-- the amount of new business we sell and the terms we offer - · the cost of any guarantees we offer - the fund's expenses being higher than planned.
+- the cost of any guarantees we offer - the fund's expenses being higher than planned.

 As business risks could affect the returns earned by the With-Profit Fund, we continually assess the risks to see if they:

 - are acceptable to the fund - provide an adequate return compared with the risk we take.